 You may see this #VALUE! error when you implement the TRANSPOSE formula in Excel desktop without pressing Ctrl+Shift+Enter.

-Other errors may be caused by typos or other misprints in the formulas you use to convert groups of data in rows to columns in Excel.
-Always double check the syntax before pressing Enter or Ctrl+Shift+Enter 🙂 .
+Other errors may be caused by typos or other misprints in the formulas you use to convert groups of data from rows to columns in Excel.
+Always double-check the syntax before pressing Enter or Ctrl+Shift+Enter 🙂 .
 Good luck with your data!Back to Blog